buildkite/migration/docs/CircleCI.md

 #### Docker

-- `docker`: Specifies that the `job` will run within a Docker container (by its `image` property).
-Translates to the use of the [Docker Buildkite Plugin](https://github.com/buildkite-plugins/docker-buildkite-plugin) with the specified image defined - and additionally: the [Docker Login Plugin](https://github.com/buildkite-plugins/docker-login-buildkite-plugin) and the [ECR Buildkite Plugin](https://github.com/buildkite-plugins/ecr-buildkite-plugin) if `auth` or `aws-auth` is specified in the `docker` parameter respectfully.
-The [Docker Compose Buildkite Plugin](https://github.com/buildkite-plugins/docker-compose-buildkite-plugin) will need to be used for multi-container `jobs`.
+- `docker`: Specifies that the `job` will run within a Docker container (by its `image` property) with the use of the [Docker Buildkite Plugin](https://github.com/buildkite-plugins/docker-buildkite-plugin).
+Additionally, the [Docker Login Plugin](https://github.com/buildkite-plugins/docker-login-buildkite-plugin) is appended if an `auth` property is defined, or the [ECR Buildkite Plugin](https://github.com/buildkite-plugins/ecr-buildkite-plugin) if an `aws-auth` property is defined within the `docker` property.
 Sets the [agent targeting](https://buildkite.com/docs/pipelines/defining-steps#targeting-specific-agents) for the generated [command step](https://buildkite.com/docs/pipelines/command-step) to `executor_type: docker`.

 #### Machine